Heating Curves — Fundamentals and Application

 Network supply temperature

-The heating curve of the most critical consumer (i.e. the one with the highest supply temperature requirement) determines the required network supply temperature.
-In a network with mixed consumer types — new buildings with underfloor heating and existing buildings with radiators — the network supply temperature must meet the requirements of all consumers plus the approach temperature of the transfer stations:
+The heating curve of the most critical consumer, the one with the highest supply temperature requirement, determines the required network supply temperature.
+In a network with mixed consumer types, such as new buildings with underfloor heating alongside existing buildings with radiators, the network supply temperature must satisfy every consumer plus the approach temperature of the transfer stations:

 TVL,network(Ta)=maxi[TVL,i(Ta)]+ΔTapproachT_{\text{VL,network}}(T_a) = \max_i \left[ T_{\text{VL},i}(T_a) \right] + \Delta T_{\text{approach}}

-This means that a single consumer with a high supply temperature requirement can raise the entire network temperature level.
-In practice, it is therefore assessed whether local reheating (for example via a decentralised heat pump) is more economical for such consumers than a general increase of the network temperature.
+A single consumer with a high supply temperature requirement can thus raise the temperature level of the whole network.
+In practice, planners then check whether local reheating for that consumer, for example via a decentralised heat pump, is more economical than lifting the network temperature for everyone.

 Gliding network operation

-In modern district heating networks, the network supply temperature is operated in dependence on the outdoor temperature (gliding operation).
-At mild temperatures, the network supply temperature drops, which significantly reduces the heat losses.
+In modern district heating networks, the network supply temperature follows the outdoor temperature (gliding operation).
+At mild temperatures it drops, which markedly reduces the heat losses.
 The network heating curve forms the envelope of all consumer heating curves:

 • In winter at -12 °C: network supply temperature e.g. 75 °C